blankly-finance/blankly-docs/content/en/core/screener.md

 from blankly import Screener, ScreenerState from queue import PriorityQueue

 def init(state: ScreenerState):
     # add stock results into this as a tuple (result, ticker)
     # note you would want to input negative the value if you want a max priority queue vs a min
-  state.variables['top_stocks'] = PriorityQueue(maxsize=20)
+    state.variables["top_stocks"] = PriorityQueue(maxsize=20)
 ```

 #### Storing Start/Current Positions